-- (1) professional boxing; and

-- (2) professional unarmed combat.

-- (b) The promoter must ensure that all costs of obtaining a drug test laboratory result ordered by the commission are paid.
+(b) The promoter must ensure that all costs of obtaining a drug test laboratory result ordered by the commission are paid.

-- (1) professional boxing; and - (2) professional unarmed combat. - (b) There must be present at each event at least one (1) commission representative appointed by the executive director or his designee and assigned for the purpose of providing on-site regulation. - (c) The executive director or his designee may assign a chief commission representative and as many additional commission representatives as is necessary for oversight of the event. - (d) Each commission representative assigned under this SECTION is responsible for ensuring that all provisions of IC 4-33-22 and this document are observed.
+(b) There must be present at each event at least one (1) commission representative or inspector appointed by the executive director or his designee and assigned for the purpose of providing on-site regulation.

-- (1) professional boxing; and - (2) professional unarmed combat. - (b) The decision rendered at the end of any bout will not be changed by the commission unless the: - (1) commission determines that a fraudulent act or corruption took place during the bout; - (2) compilation of the score cards of the judges discloses clerical error which shows that the decision was given to the wrong fighter; or - (3) referee has rendered an incorrect decision based on the misinterpretation of a bout result in SECTION 83 or SECTION 105 (SECTION 83 or 105 of this document). - (c) A petition to change a bout result may only be filed by the: - (1) fighter participating in the bout; or - (2) fighter's manager. - (d) The petition to change a bout result must: - (1) be filed, in writing, with the executive director or his designee no later than ten (10) business days after the conclusion of the bout in question; - (2) state the specific reason or reasons the bout result should be changed; and - (3) include videotape, if any, of the entire bout in question.
+(c) The executive director or his designee may assign a chief commission representative and as many additional commission representatives or inspectors as is necessary for oversight of the event.

+(d) Each commission representative or inspector assigned under this SECTION is responsible for ensuring that all provisions of IC 4-33-22 and this document are observed.

+(b) The decision rendered at the end of any bout will not be changed by the commission unless the:

+(1) commission determines that a fraudulent act or corruption took place during the bout;

+(2) compilation of the score cards of the judges discloses clerical error which shows that the decision was given to the wrong fighter; or

+(3) referee or chief commission representative has rendered an incorrect decision based on the misinterpretation of a bout result in SECTION 83 or SECTION 104 of this document [SECTION 83 or 104 of this document].

+(c) A petition to change a bout result may only be filed by the:

+(1) fighter participating in the bout; or

+(2) fighter's manager.

+(d) The petition to change a bout result must:

+(1) be filed, in writing, with the executive director or his designee no later than ten (10) business days after the conclusion of the bout in question;

+(2) state the specific reason or reasons the bout result should be changed; and

+(3) include videotape, if any, of the entire bout in question.

-- (1) professional boxing; and - (2) professional unarmed combat. - (b) Failure of a licensee to comply with the provisions of IC 4-33-22 and this document may result in: - (1) the cancellation of an event event; and - (2) disciplinary action, including license suspension, revocation, or denial under IC 4-33-22 and IC 4-21.5.
+(b) Failure of a licensee to comply with the provisions of IC 4-33-22 and this document may result in: (1) the cancellation of a bout;

+(2) the cancellation of an event; and

+(3) disciplinary action, including license suspension, revocation, or denial under IC 4-33-22 and IC 4-21.5.